biocatiit/website/content/pages/users_howto_microprobe_design.rst

     click on "All ROIs" to open a new screen with more options.

 #.
 Use the top buttons to start and stop counting manually.
 You don't need
     to start the dxp to run a mapping scan.
-The BioCAT-FMAP softwary controls the detector via EPICS.
+The BioCAT-FMAP software controls the detector via EPICS.

 #.
 You can also open a python program to visualize the mca traces and save